garrandall/popular-music-data/tracks/you-got-what-it-takes-marv-johnson.md

 But oh, oh, whoa-oh, whoa-oh whoa-oh-oh yeah
 You got what it takes for me

-Now when you're near me, ooo-wee
+Now when you're near me, oo-wee
 My head goes around and around
 And when you kiss me, a-little girl
 My love comes tumblin' down, you send me